Use low-priority VMs with Batch

 pool.Resize(targetDedicatedComputeNodes: 0, targetLowPriorityComputeNodes: 25);

-Jobs and tasks require very little support for low-priority nodes; the only support is as follows:
+Jobs and tasks require little additional configuration for low-priority nodes.
+Keep in mind the following:

-The JobManagerTask property of a job has a new property, AllowLowPriorityNode.
+- The JobManagerTask property of a job has an AllowLowPriorityNode property.
 When this property is true, the job manager task can be scheduled on either a dedicated or low-priority node.
-If this property is false, the job manager task will be scheduled to a dedicated node only.
+If it's false, the job manager task is scheduled to a dedicated node only.

-An environment variable is available to a task application so that it can determine whether it is running on a low-priority or dedicated node.
-The environment variable is AZ_BATCH_NODE_IS_DEDICATED.
+- The AZ_BATCH_NODE_IS_DEDICATED environment variable is available to a task application so that it can determine whether it is running on a low-priority or on a dedicated node.

 - Learn about the Batch APIs and tools available for building Batch solutions.

 - Start to plan the move from low-priority VMs to Spot VMs.
 If you use low-priority VMs with Cloud Services Configuration pools (which are deprecated), plan to migrate to Virtual Machine configuration pools instead.